farazBhatti/bg_remove_GUI/README.md

 # Background Removal Tool
 This project is a GUI application for background removal from images using the Deep Image Segmentation (DIS) model.
-The application allows users instantly remove backgrounds from images.
+The application allows users to instantly remove backgrounds from images.

 Instantly remove backgrounds from images